RayhanaAkterDev/crisis-vault/Software Engineering/Chapter 4 - Software Testing Technique and Strategies/Chapter 4 - Question Lists.md

 1. What is testing? #board_2022
 2. Why is testing necessary for Software Development? #board_2021 #board_2019
 3. What are the major components of system-testing?
-Explain. #board_2021
+Explain.
+(Mention their necessity) #board_2021 #board_2019
 4. What is the objective of testing? #board_2022
 5. What is software testing strategy? #board_2022
 6. What are the testing principles the software engineering must apply while performing the software testing.